-“We know that good family relationships are a better way to understand children’s mental wellbeing than their actual experience in wartime- appalling that may be.
+Professor Rachel, Callam said: “We know that good family relationships are an important way to promote children’s mental wellbeing, which can help to counteract their actual experience in wartime - appalling though that may be.

 “If families can provide warm, positive and secure parenting, that can be powerfully protective, and this information helps them to achieve just that.”

-Dr El-Khani works as an international consultant for the United Nations Office on Drugs and Crime, where she has co-developed a number of other family skills resources in response to crisis contexts globally, that are also now being utilised in response to the conflict in Ukraine.
+Dr El-Khani works as an international consultant for the United Nations Office on Drugs and Crime (UNODC), where she and Professor Calam have co-developed a number of other family skills resources in response to crisis contexts globally that are also now being utilised in many countries.

 “Some had gone looking for advice, asking camp doctors, teachers and NGO.
 But these people were too overwhelmed with their own roles or didn’t have the knowledge to help,” she told them.

-A talk by Dr El-Khani’s called “What it’s like to be a parent in a war zone”, which has had 1.1 million views so far, has been made an Editor's Pick on the TED Talk front page.
+A talk by Dr El-Khani’s called “What it’s like to be a parent in a war zone”, which has had 1.1 million views so far, and was made an Editor's Pick on the TED Talk front page.

-Another said: "Thank you for this valuable resource.
-We will use it among our networks and share it with those who are helping to provide pastoral support for traumatised Ukrainian refugees.
+"Thank you for this valuable resource.
+We will use it among our networks and share it with those who are helping to provide pastoral support for traumatised Ukrainian refugees.”

-Other UNODC and University of Manchester collaborative family skills resources, including those translated for the Ukrainian crisis, are available here
+More UNODC and University of Manchester collaborative family skills resources, including those translated for the Ukrainian crisis, are available on this link